Architect0711/BatchScriptReference/README.md

 Create a Backup of an Sql Server Database.

+## SqlRestoreDatabase.cmd

+Restore an Sql Server Database from a Backup File.

 ## WindowsBackupHarddrive.cmd

-Create a Backup of a Drive on your Windows Computer
+Create a Backup of a Drive on your Windows Computer.